 Some Templates grant bonus Specialties or have rules over what Specialties can be taken.
 Please note any bonus Specialties in the Experiences list as shown in the model text on the sheet.
 You can add bonus Specialties to the sheet or leave it for an ST to do during approval.

 All character receive 10 dots to purchase Merits, including Mortals and Mortal-based templates.
 Please list all Merits and a quick explanation (for merits that need one, not all do!) in the Merits box on the sheet.
 Supernatural Templates may purchase their Supernatural Advantage for 5 Merit Dots, per the book rules; so buying a Vampire to Blood Potency 3 at Creation takes 10 total Merit dots.
 Some Supernatural Templates have rules or restrictions on what Merits can be taken; please review the core rulebook for that type for these rules.

 Some Merits are not allowed at all (Banned) while others are limited (Restricted).
 The following are the Banned and Restricted Merits on Original Sin:

 Restricted Merits: Languages; Fame; Striking Looks; Resources 4 or higher; Multiple Retainers; all Fighting Styles; any Merit that is not in the Chronicles of Darkness books.

 Some Merits are listed as "Creation Only".
 This means only the initial 10 Merit dots can be used to purchase them, they cannot be purchased with Experiences at any point.
+The sheet must also meet any prerequisites using initial dots, before any Experiences are spent.
 Please keep this in mind when allocating your Merit dots.